nismod/smif/docs/developers.md

 The two abstractions introduced are a `DataInterface` and a `DataHandle`.
-A `DataInterface` has responsibility for accessing and persisting data and results, for example to a file system or database.
+A `DataInterface` has responsibility for accessing and persisting data and results, for example to a file system.
 A `DataHandle` has responsibility for directing a simulation model's requests to the correct dataset, given the modelrun, requesting model, particular spatial or temporal resolution, and current iteration state.